Last updated February 3rd, 2019.

 Real estate crowdfunding is only getting started in Asia.
 That means huge opportunities in the world’s most dynamic region.

 In case you’ve been living under a rock, crowdfunding is the collection of money from a large group of people in order to finance a project.
-Usually this happens through the internet.
+Usually this happens via the internet.

-Crowdfunding was originally limited to start-up companies, campaigns, or donations.
-But pooling together small amounts of money for an expensive goal is now spreading to other investments – namely, real estate.
+Crowdfunding was originally limited to just start-up companies, campaigns, or donations.
+But the concept of pooling together small amounts of money for an expensive goal is spreading to other investments – namely real estate.

 Property crowdfunding is already popular in the United States.
-This is partially due to new legislation that permits the raising of funds online.
+That’s partially because of new legislation that permits the raising of funds online.
 However, different laws in Asia may hinder the growth of these new investment platforms.

-For example, the Monetary Authority of Singapore (MAS) regulates the collection of public funds yet not the real estate market.
+For example, the Monetary Authority of Singapore regulates collection of public funds yet not the real estate market.

-Because of this, one way to crowdfund is buying international real estate (in this case, property not located in Singapore) through a fund collection platform based in Singapore.
+Because of this, one way to crowdfund is buying international real estate (i.e., property that is not located in Singapore) through a fund collection platform based in Singapore.

 Crowdfunding: A New Way to Buy Property in Asia

 One Singaporean website is doing exactly this.
-CoAssets.com collected more than SG$3,000,000 from over 1,300 users during their first six months of operation.
+CoAssets.com collected over SG$3,000,000 from more than 1,300 users during their first six months of operation.

-Individuals are able to invest in real estate developments located in Malaysia, Thailand, Philippines, Australia and China.
+Individual buyers are able to invest in real estate developments located in Malaysia, Thailand, the Philippines, Australia and China among other places.

-Property crowdfunding in Asian markets is still in its infancy.
-However, there are several different reasons why it could become the next big thing in places like Singapore and Thailand.
+Property crowdfunding is still in its infancy throughout Asian markets.
+However, there are still several reasons why it could become the “next big thing” in places like Singapore and Thailand.

 If you think about it, co-ownership of properties is already widespread.
-It’s been this way for decades worldwide.
+It has been that way for decades worldwide.
 Timeshares and real estate investment trusts are great examples of long-standing methods of crowdfunding.

-The only difference is that by using the internet as a distribution channel, co-ownership is less bureaucratic by eliminating fees, middlemen, and complexity.
-Crowdfunding is merely an evolution of what already is.
+The only difference is that by using the internet as a distribution channel, co-ownership is less bureaucratic by eliminating fees, middlemen, and sheer complexity.

 Perks of Asia’s New Crowdfunding Sector